Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Proxy Tasks and Configurations

-To ensure an effective comparison, we use consistent training configurations.
+Unless stated otherwise, models trained from scratch use the same optimizer and are trained for the same duration.
 All neural networks are trained using the AdamW optimizer~\cite{loshchilov2017decoupled}, coupled with a StepLR scheduler for 200 epochs.
 We select models based on the lowest training loss rather than employing a separate validation set to maximize the use of limited training data for learning ASD-suitable representations and strictly prevent information leakage from anomalous samples during the validation phase.
-Unless otherwise noted in the respective subsections, input signals are processed as 10-s audio clips (16\,kHz) converted to log-mel spectrograms with 128 mel bins, using an FFT size of 1024 and a hop size of 512.
+Unless otherwise noted in the respective subsections, input signals are processed as 10-s audio clips (16\,kHz) converted to log-mel spectrograms with 128 mel bins, using an FFT (fast Fourier transform) size of 1024 and a hop size of 512.